 The group can either present an analysis of expenses using a classification based on either the nature of expenses or their function within the group, whichever provides information that is reliable and more relevant.
 Entities that classify expenses by function shall disclose additional information on the nature of expenses, including depreciation, amortisation and employee benefits expense.
-IAS1 p99,p104 Oneverting profit Operating profit An operating profit line item may be disclosed on the face of the statement of comprehensive income, however this is not specifically required by IAS 1.
-IAS1 p85 Investment income and finance costs Investment income and finance costs shall be disclosed on the face of the statement of IAS1 p82 comprehensive income, and may not be netted off.
-1401 002 Alternative presentation of an interest in a jointly controlled entity A venturer shall recognise its interest in a jointly controlled entity using proportionate IAS 31 consolidation or the equity method.
-The equity method is identical to the equity method used p30, p34, to account for investments in associates.
-When proportionate consolidation is used the p38 statement of comprehensive income of the venturer includes its share of the income and expenses of the jointly controlled entity.
-Different reporting formats may be used to give effect to this: Combine share of each of the income and expenses of the jointly controlled entity with the similar items, line by line, in its financial statements.
-Include separate line items for its share of income and expenses of the jointly controlled entity in its financial statements.

-Both these reporting formats result in the reporting of identical amounts of profit or loss and of each major classification of income and expenses.
+IAS1 p99,p104

+Operating profit

+An operating profit line item may be disclosed on the face of the statement of comprehensive income, however this is not specifically required by IAS 1.

+Investment income and finance costs

+Investment income and finance costs shall be disclosed on the face of the statement of comprehensive income, and may not be netted off.

+Other comprehensive income:

+For periods beginning on or after 1 July 2012, where an entity presents items of other comprehensive income these must be grouped, along with their tax effects, into those that might be reclassified subsequently to profit or loss and those that will not be reclassified subsequently to profit or loss.

-Consolidated statement of comprehensive income for the year ended 31 December 2011
+Consolidated statement of comprehensive income for the year ended 31 December 2012